Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Introduction

 \section{Introduction}

 One of the key components of modern machine learning (ML) and artificial intelligence (AI) systems is the ever-increasing volume of human-annotated data used to train, evaluate, monitor, and update such models.
-The importance of this subject can hardly be overstated, as the quality of ML models is linked to the quality of the data they are trained and evaluated on \cite{sambasivan_everyone_2021, bernhardt_active_2022, amershi_modeltracker_2015, meek_characterization_2016, northcutt_pervasive_2021}.
-With the data annotation market reaching an estimated \$1 billion in 2023 \cite{noauthor_data_nodate-2}, it is important to note that the impact of this industry extends beyond this figure.
-The revenue that is tied to the ML products relying on human annotations is far greater than the data annotation market itself, underscoring the economic influence and strategic relevance of human annotations.
-However, a significant challenge lies in the management of \textbf{annotation errors} and their downstream consequences.
-The effects of these errors can cause setbacks in ML applications, making their management a critical task in maintaining the overall quality and effectiveness of ML models \cite{sambasivan_everyone_2021}.
+The importance of this subject can hardly be overstated, as the quality of ML models is closely linked to the quality of the data they are trained and evaluated on \cite{sambasivan_everyone_2021, bernhardt_active_2022, amershi_modeltracker_2015, meek_characterization_2016, northcutt_pervasive_2021}.
+With the data annotation market reaching an estimated \$15 billion in 2023 \cite{verified_market_research_data_2023}, it is important to note that the impact of this industry extends far beyond this figure, as the revenue tied to the ML and AI products relying on human data annotation is much greater than the data annotation market itself.
+Therefore, a significant challenge lies in the management of \textbf{annotation errors} and their downstream consequences \cite{sambasivan_everyone_2021}.

-In supervised ML, data annotation errors can impact model quality in at least two ways: First, mislabeling of training data is one of the main sources of prediction errors, as it prevents models from picking up on the true target classification function \cite{amershi_modeltracker_2015, meek_characterization_2016}.
+In supervised ML, data annotation errors can impact model quality in at least two ways: First, mislabeling of training data is one of the main sources of prediction errors, as it prevents models from picking up on the true target function \cite{amershi_modeltracker_2015, meek_characterization_2016}.
 Second, mislabeling of testing data distorts model evaluations, therefore affecting model selection and leading to the deployment of suboptimal models \cite{northcutt_pervasive_2021}.
 For example, correcting labeling errors in the widely used ImageNet \cite{deng_imagenet_2009} benchmark dataset would change the rank order of model performance in favor of lower capacity models \cite{northcutt_pervasive_2021}.